csp33/networkplanning/README.md

 # Network Planning
-Subject Network Planning (VITMAV51) at Budapest University of Technology and Economics.
+Subject "Network Planning" (VITMAV51) at Budapest University of Technology and Economics.
 Academic year 2018-2019